gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 ### **Digit Motor Controller Schematic**

-The schematic in the section shows the motor control circuitry for the seven-segment actuators (A-G) the digits.
+The schematic in the section shows the motor control circuitry for the digit's seven-segment actuators (A-G).
 Each segment is controlled by a motor driver IC (L293D) connected to the Raspberry Pi Pico 2040.
 Also see the [L293D motorcontroller datasheet](https://www.digikey.com/htmldatasheets/production/237694/0/0/1/l293dd.html?msockid=1bb835ba59046489292020fa582965d3).
-Note the L293D IC motor driver is considered outdated, but used in this circuit as it works well with toy motors and costs less.
+Note the L293D IC motor driver is considered outdated, but used in this circuit as it works well with toy motors and costs slightly less.

 #### **Key Motor Controller Components and Their Purpose**